AxaliaN/AxTvDb/README.md

 It implements all the functionality of the original TvDb module, but I moved everything around a bit to conform to the Zend 2 module standard.

-I plan to improve the logic more, to remove functionality from Client which, in my opinion, should be in different classes.

 Status:
 -------
-This version is in alpha :P
+This module is in beta, please help me discover bugs :)